ahmadjallab/emg_api_prediction/README.md

+# each push will recompile cloud build trigger

 ### 1. Write App (Flask, TensorFlow)
 - The code to build, train, and save the model is in the `test` folder.
 - Implement the app in `main.py`